-The above is the value of what a 1:1 training program brings forth, it identifies:
+The answers to the above questions are the value of what a 1:1 training program offers; it identifies:

 - It provides you with a customized and systematic training program to help you reach your goals safely.

 Finding a Qualified Trainer

 Choose a trainer that aligns with your values.
 Research, get recommendations, and find out their specialty.
 Do their skill set and experience complement the goals you are looking to achieve?
 Does the National Commission accredit their fitness certification for Certifying Agencies?
 NCCA is a gold standard for fitness certifications.
 They focus on ensuring programs follow the health, welfare, and safety standards to provide quality programs to the public.
 It ensures the trainer is current in the fitness field.